 Billy Frank spent a lifetime championing Indian treaty fishing rights, the recovery of salmon and the need to protect our environment which supports salmon and all the natural world that the people who live in this region value.
 We are here today to remember and honor his vision to “tell your story” and “tell the truth” as we chart a path to “stay the course” towards successfully recovering salmon in this region.
 We need to call on the strength of his leadership, which remains with us forever, to make it happen.

 We are at a critical juncture.
 Our collapsing fisheries are mirroring a collapsing ecosystem.
 The plight of the Orca is yet another reminder of this truth.
 Even with all we have all done - we are still not recovering salmon.
 There is a sense of urgency that we are running out of time.
 A common agenda based on the truth of what is necessary will allow us to engage, support and hold accountable our individual capacities to speak those truths and advance actions that are necessary for effective change.
 The Pacific Northwest can continue to set the bar for innovation, high quality of life, respect for the ecology that sustains us, and a willingness to lead with creative and progressive ideals.
 We have, and will continue to, face the challenges before us and protect our lifeways and homelands.

-In March, Salmon Defense held the inaugural Billy Frank Jr. Pacific Salmon Summit at the Tulalip Resort Casino.
+In March of 2018, Salmon Defense held the inaugural Billy Frank Jr. Pacific Salmon Summit at the Tulalip Resort Casino.
 The daylong event brought together hundreds of salmon advocates to address challenges and strategies to Protect Salmon for Our Common Future.